 Visitors in search of a conveniently located pied-à-terre should look no further than Four Seasons Resort Marrakech.
-Here, you’ll be ideally situated for exploring all that the Red City has to offer – you can spend the morning shopping the souks, the afternoon leisurely sightseeing and still make it back to the tranquil Resort grounds in time to catch the sunset from Zest at Bleu d’Orange, the rooftop bar.
+Here, you’ll be ideally situated for exploring all that the Red City has to offer – you can spend the morning shopping the souks, the afternoon leisurely sightseeing and still make it back to the tranquil Resort grounds in time to catch the sunset.

 Across from the Resort, Menara Gardens is a beautiful, 88-hectare (217-acre) oasis dating back to the 12th century.
 Built as a cooling, green respite for city residents by Abd al-Mu’min – a ruler from the Berber-Muslim Almohad caliphate – it serves the same purpose for visitors today who come to stroll among rows of palm, fruit and olive trees that surround a gleaming lake.
 The gardens were refurbished during the 19th century, and a green-tiled pavilion was added for the privacy of local sultans.

 Photography Eduardo Blanco / Alamy Stock Photo

 The bustling Jemaa el Fna is the beating heart of the Medina.
 Snake charmers, acrobats, dancers, storytellers, food vendors, musicians and magicians convene here every day, making it the most vibrant public square on the African continent.
 If you begin to feel overwhelmed by all the activity, watch the hustle and bustle from a tranquil rooftop terrace at one of the surrounding cafés.